Finesse/react-friendly-input/README.md

 ![Supported React versions](https://img.shields.io/badge/React-v0.14,_v15,_v16-brightgreen.svg)
 [![Build Status](https://travis-ci.org/FinesseRus/react-friendly-input.svg?branch=master)](https://travis-ci.org/FinesseRus/react-friendly-input)

-This is a set of [React](https://reactjs.org) from components which don't let change their value from a script when focused.
+This is a set of [React](https://reactjs.org) form field components which don't change their value programmatically when focused.
 It helps to build controlled inputs that don't annoy users.

 Here is a simple example.
 It is a React application where a user can change his/her name.
 A name must not start or end with a space and must be not more then 10 characters long.
 The user is typing ` I am typing a text ` and pressing <kbd>Tab</kbd>.

 <table>
 <thead>